PublishedJan 22, 2026UpdatedApr 21, 2026

 Browserbase

-Browserbase is a managed Playwright/Selenium automation platform designed for persistent browser environments and long-running workflows, offering fingerprint-morphed Chromium sessions.
+Browserbase is a managed Playwright/Selenium automation platform designed for long-running workflows with persistent browser environments.

 Position